Klemet/LANDIS-II-Magic-Harvest/README.md

 # 🧱 Requirements

-To use the FRS extension, you need:
+To use Magic Harvest, you need:

 - The [LANDIS-II model v7.0](http://www.landis-ii.org/install) installed on your computer.
 - One of the succession extensions of LANDIS-II installed on your computer.